firedrakeproject/firedrake/python/firedrake_docs/source/solving-interface.rst

 Much of the advice for linear systems applies to nonlinear systems as well.
-If you have a convergence failure for a nonlinear problem, the first thing to do is run with monitors to see what is going on:
+If you have a convergence failure for a nonlinear problem, the first thing to do is run with monitors to see what is going on, and view the SNES object with ``snes_view`` to ensure that PETSc is seeing the correct options:

 .. code-block:: python

    solver_parameters={'snes_monitor': True,
+                      'snes_view': True,
                       'ksp_monitor_true_residual': True,
                       'snes_converged_reason': True,
                       'ksp_converged_reason': True}